-Last year the Board held seven regular meetings and one special meeting, and each committee of the Board met independently as set forth below.
-Each director attended at least 75% of the meetings of the Board and the committees on which he or she served.
-In addition, all directors attended the 2022 Annual Meeting of Stockholders.
-We do not have a formal policy, but it has been longstanding practice that all directors attend the annual meeting of stockholders unless there are unavoidable schedule conflicts or unforeseen circumstances.
+Last year the Board held seven regular meetings and two special meetings, and each committee of the Board met independently as set forth below.
+Each incumbent director attended at least 75% of the meetings of the Board and the committees on which he or she served.
+In addition, seven of the then-serving directors attended the 2023 Annual Meeting of Stockholders, Mr. Gluski and Mr. Pope did not attend the 2023 Annual Meeting of Stockholders, after notifying the Chair of the Board and the Company of unavoidable conflicts due to travel requirements.
+Our Corporate Governance Guidelines provide that directors are expected to attend the annual meeting of stockholders, and if an unavoidable conflict arises, the director must notify the Chair of the Board in advance.